cartalyst/sentry/docs/introduction/notableChanges.md

 #### Session/Cookie

-We used to only store the current user's id in the session, we now store the `UserInterface` object.
+We used to only store the current user's ID in the session, we now store the `UserInterface` object.

 #### Throttling